 About halfway through the opening credits the boom mic and crew are visible.
 See more

 My mother named me after my father, Angus; a cow's name, which didn't help matters much, because I was a big kid.
 My mother was in labor with me for two days, but it was my father who died during child birth.
 He had a heart attack waiting for her to deliver, but this wasn't really my problem.
 In fact, I perceived my family situation as relatively normal, until I began to collect expert opinion around kindergarten.

-Squeeze appears courtesy of A & M Records See more
+Ash appears courtesy of Infectious Records, Ltd. See more